MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > - **Workload configuration:** Ensure you have enabled monitoring and alerting for workloads deployed on Azure Stack HCI clusters.
 Consider using [Azure Monitor with a centralized Log Analytics workspace](/azure/cloud-adoption-framework/ready/landing-zone/design-area/management-workloads#workload-management-and-monitoring-recommendations) to gain insights from logs, metrics and to enable alerting capabilities for your workload, or use an alternative ISV monitoring solution based on your organization's requirements.
 >
-> - **Workload configuration** To enable workload monitoring, it is recommended to use the [Azure Arc for Servers - Azure Monitor extension](/azure/azure-arc/servers/manage-vm-extensions#extensions) for VM workload, or the [Azure Monitor Container Insights Extension for Azure Arc-enabled Kubernetes clusters](/azure/azure-arc/kubernetes/extensions-release#azure-monitor-container-insights) for kubernetes clusters.
+> - **Workload configuration** To enable workload monitoring, it is recommended to use the [Azure Arc for Servers - Azure Monitor extension](/azure/azure-arc/servers/manage-vm-extensions#extensions) for VM workload, or the [Azure Monitor Container Insights Extension for Azure Arc-enabled AKS clusters](/azure/azure-arc/kubernetes/extensions-release#azure-monitor-container-insights) for kubernetes clusters.

 ### Recommendations